F-Zero GX: Gameplay

 F-Zero GX is the first F-Zero game to feature a story mode.
 Its story has the player assume the role of F-Zero pilot Captain Falcon in nine chapters of various racing scenarios; such as Falcon's training regiment, a race against a rival through a canyon with falling boulders, attack and eliminate a rival's gang, and escape from a collapsing building through closing blast doors.
 Each chapter can be completed on a normal, hard, and very hard difficulty setting.
-Toshihiro Nagoshi, one of the game's co-producers, stated that this mode was included because the development team felt that the F-Zero universe was unique and they wanted to explain some of the characters' motivations and flesh out the game world.
+Toshihiro Nagoshi, one of the co-producers, stated that this mode was included because the development team felt that the F-Zero universe was unique and they wanted to explain some of the characters' motivations and flesh out the game world.

 Arcade counterpart

 F-Zero AX is a futuristic racing arcade game developed by Amusement Vision and published by Sega for the Triforce arcade system board.
 It is the second game by Sega to use Triforce, which was conceived from a business alliance between them, Nintendo and Namco.
 This hardware allows for connectivity between the GameCube and arcade games.
 F-Zero AX's arcade cabinet is available for purchase in standard and deluxe versions.
 The standard version is a regular sit-down model, while the deluxe version is shaped like Captain Falcon's vehicle and has a tilting seat simulating the craft's cockpit.
 IGN demoed the Cycraft version dubbed "F-Zero Monster Ride" at the 2003 JAMMA arcade show.
 The Cycraft machine, co-developed between Sega and Simuline, is a cabin suspended in midair controlled by three servomotors for an in-depth motion-based simulation.

-The game introduces ten playable vehicles with their pilots, and brings back four from F-Zero GX.
-It includes six new selectable courses and two game modes.
+The game features 14 playable vehicles with their pilots, consisting of ten newcomers and the four returning characters from the original F-Zero, as well as six race tracks.
 Each track must be completed before time runs out.
-Time extensions are awarded for reaching multiple checkpoints on a course, however the player will receive time penalties for falling off-course or depleting their energy meter.
-Race mode allows the player to select a track and race against twenty-nine opponents.
-Connecting multiple cabinets opens up "Versus Play" in the race mode, thus enabling the player and up to three other people to compete simultaneously.
-In Time Attack, the player chooses any track and complete it in the shortest time possible.
+Time extensions are awarded for reaching multiple checkpoints on a course however, the player will receive time penalties for falling off-course or depleting their energy meter.
+Two gameplay modes are available: Race mode, in which the player races against twenty-nine opponents; and Time Attack mode, in which the player attempts to complete a track in the fastest time possible.
+Connecting multiple cabinets opens up "Versus Play" in the race mode, thus enabling up to four players to compete simultaneously.